-- Don't run wires where they can be stepped on or tripped over. - Don't run cords near heat sources, through doorways, across walkways or under rugs. - Don't overload electrical outlets or extension cords. - Repair or replace frayed or damaged electrical cords. - Ensure electrical appliances have a testing laboratory seal of approval. - bles - Have heating systems checked by a professional once a year. - Make sure that heaters are free and clear of any combusti bles.
+Don't run wires where they can be stepped on or tripped ov Don't run cords near heat sources, through doorways, across walk-ways or under rugs.

+- · Don't overload electrical outlets of extension cords - · Repair or replace frayed or damaged - electrical cords.
+Ensure electrical appliances have a testing laboratory seal of approval. - TING Ш - · Have heating systems checked by a professional once a year. - Make sure that heaters are free and clear of any combustibles.
 Maintain a three foot zone around any heater.

-- Chimneys and flues should be cleaned and inspected on a regular basis.
-Always keep fire coroons in front of - Always keep fire screens in front of fireplaces.
+- · Chimneys and flues should be cleaned and inspected on a regular basis. - Always keep fire screens in front of fireplaces

-- Never leave cooking food unattended. - Use a lid to put out a grease fire and turn off the heat.
-Never use water! - If an oven fire starts, close the door, turn off the heat and call the fire department for help. - Turn pot handles away from the front, toward the center of the stove. - Don't wear long or loose sleeves or loose clothing while cooking they could catch fire.
+- - Never leave cooking food unattended. · Use a lid to put out a - grease fire and turn off the heat.
+Never use water! - · If an oven fire starts, close the door, turn off the heat and - call the fire department for help.
+Turn pot handles away from the front. toward the center of the stove. - · Don't wear long or loose sleeves or loose clothing while cooking - they could catch

-- Never smoke in bed. - Avoid smoking when drowsy. - Always check furniture for lit embers after a person has been smoking. - Be careful when using candles.
-Keep them away from flammables. - Always use large, deep ashtrays. - When using candles remember: "When You Go Out Blow It Out!"
+- ·Never smoke in bed. · Avoid smoking when drowsy. - · Always check furniture for lit embers after a person has been smoking. - ·Be careful when using candles.
+Keep them away from flammables. - · Always use large, deep ashtrays. - •When using candles remember: "When You Go Out - Blow It Out!'